The Smallest Apartment in the World - Forester Network

 The Smallest Apartment in the World

-The size of the average single-family home in the US is now more than 2,600 square feet, having grown over the decades.
+The size of the average new single-family home in the US is now more than 2,600 square feet, having grown over the decades.
 In the 1970s, it was just under 1,800 square feet.
 In 1900—when families tended to be much larger—the average home ranged from 700 to 1,200 square feet.

 Not everyone believes bigger is better, though, and the desire for a simpler lifestyle with less stuff has launched the “tiny house” movement—a quest to live within a smaller footprint.
 While a tiny house is technically anything under 500 square feet, some are much smaller than that, often built with wheels so they can be towed to new locations—really more of an RV than a fixed abode.
 There are custom-made versions (some approaching the cost of a much larger home) and even a TV show dedicated to them.Are you subscribed to Water Efficiency magazine?
 Click here for a free subscription!